mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 \page

 {{backCover}}

-# Tirvandor
-## The Realm of Deep Magic
+# Tirvandor: The Realm of Deep Magic

-___

-Tirvandor is a world divided—two great continents separated by the Sundering Sea, each representing different philosophies of civilization and magic.
+Tirvandor is a world divided—two great continents separated by the Sundering Sea, each shaped by different philosophies of civilization and magic.

-In the west lies **Thaldros**, a militaristic empire built on order and central authority.
-In the east sprawls **Aethoria**, a confederation of free cities valuing independence and democratic ideals.
+In the west lies Thaldros, a feudal kingdom built on military tradition and noble houses vying for influence beneath a central crown.
+In the east sprawls Aethoria, a realm where ancient forests hold power, world-trees choose rulers, and nature magic flows through the land itself.

-But beneath the political tensions lies something older and more dangerous: the scars of the **Worldrend**, a cataclysm that tore the world apart three thousand years ago.
+But beneath the political tensions lies something older and more dangerous: the scars of the Worldrend, a cataclysm that tore the world apart over a thousand years ago.
 Now, ancient powers stir, forgotten artifacts resurface, and the choices of a few heroes may determine whether history repeats itself.

-___
+:

-**This World Guide contains:**
+This World Guide contains:

 - Complete geography of both continents
-- 3,000 years of history and timeline
+- Over 16,000 years of history and timeline
-- The full pantheon of gods
+- The Seven Ascended—the pantheon of gods
 - Major factions and secret societies
 - 18 noble houses with full genealogies
-- 200+ detailed settlements
+- 204 detailed settlements across 19 regions
-- Regional lore and adventure hooks
+- Complete regional lore
-- Street-level descriptions for immersive play

-___

-*A campaign setting for the fifth edition of the world's greatest roleplaying game*
+A campaign setting for the fifth edition of the world's greatest roleplaying game
 {{/backCover}}